makaylatang/Differential-gene-expression-analysis/README.md

 The surrogate variables (batch effects) were estimated by the SVA package (Leek JT et al., 2022) and adopted in the DE analysis model.
-The DE analysis and normalization data were performed using (Ritchie ME et al., 2015).
+The DE analysis and normalization data were performed using limma package (Ritchie ME et al., 2015).
 We considered a DE significant gene showed FDR < 0.05.

 Note:
 -	Surrogate variables are covariates constructed directly from high-dimensional data (like gene expression/RNA sequencing/methylation/brain imaging data) that can be used in subsequent analyses to adjust for unknown, unmodeled, or latent sources of noise.